 All guests are strongly recommended to check their temperature at home before coming to Living History Farms.
 Again, if you are not feeling well, please stay home and plan to visit at a later time.

 At this time, all guests are required to wear masks when touring Living History Farms and maintain proper social distancing.
 All of our staff and volunteers are required to do this.
 Exceptions will be made for children under 2 and those with medical conditions that prevent them from wearing a mask.
 If you do not have a mask, they are available for purchase at the MarketPlace Museum Store.

 Living History Farms urges those who are part of a high-risk population, such as the elderly and people with underlying conditions, to take extra caution and follow CDC guidance for those at higher risk of serious illness.

 The snack shop at the Flynn Mansion will allow one family/group at a time to purchase snacks.
 Please remain outside on the deck area to be invited in after the previous group exits.
 Hours will be posted and we will offer pre-packaged food and snack items only.

 All retail purchases will take place in the MarketPlace Museum Store.
 We hope to offer retail purchases again at Greteman’s General Store next season.

-The Wallace Exhibit Center on the west side will be closed to general touring and re-purposed for summer camp as a lunch area during severe weather in order to ensure social distancing.
-Bathrooms will remain accessible and open to all guests.
+The Wallace Exhibit Center on the west side will be closed to general touring during the months of June, July and August to allow for greater social distancing among our summer camp participants.
+Bathrooms in the Wallace Exhibit Center will remain accessible and open to all guests throughout the entire season.